Brown Sugar Pork Chops

 Now, my 3-ingredient brown sugar pork chops are a busy weeknight staple.
 No matter how tired we all are, everyone will happily sit around the table for this dish!

-For more amazingly delicious pork chop recipes, be sure to check out my honey garlic pork chops, smothered pork chops, air fryer pork chops, pork chop casserole, and air fryer boneless pork chops!
+For more amazingly delicious pork chop recipes, be sure to check out my honey garlic pork chops, smothered pork chops, stuffed pork chops in the oven, air fryer pork chops, pork chop casserole, and my oven baked bone-in pork chops.

 Ingredients for brown sugar pork chops: pork chops, salt, black pepper, onion powder, garlic powder, paprika, oil, brown sugar, soy sauce, Worcestershire sauce, lemon juice, and butter.